OPENINGS FOR GRADUATE STUDENTS AND POST-DOCTORAL FELLOWS (as of Dec. 2017)

-(MENG Projects and Undergraduate Summer / Thesis Projects openings in these areas are also available - additional openings are listed here)
+(MENG Projects and Undergraduate Summer / Thesis Projects openings in these areas are also available - plus additional specific openings are listed here)

 Starting dates are Jan., May or Sept.
 2018-2019, or on a rolling basis any time of the year.
-Most of the openings listed below are available immediately but not all will be filled.
+Most of the openings listed below are available immediately but not all may be filled.
 If you are looking to apply for a PhD degree or post-doctoral studies please contact me by email directly.
-Please attach your CV/resume (WITH GPA CLEARLY STATED) and your transcript, in pdf format.
-If you have received a NSERC or OGS graduate scholarship or have another funding source, please inform me of this.
-Positions are very competitively funded.
-Most positions are in ECE, in IBBME or can be cross-appointed through ECE-IBBME Collaborative program.
+Please attach your CV/resume (WITH GPA STATED), your transcript (in pdf format) and list of the projects below (with project number included) in the order of your highest preference.
+The general application process is outlined at https://www.ece.utoronto.ca/graduates/admission/ Our positions are very competitively funded.

 The main goal will be to study, design, and deploy a new class of computational cameras whose key property is that they are "transport-aware."
 Unlike conventional cameras which record all incident light, transport-aware cameras can be programmed to block some of that light, based on the actual 3D paths it followed through a scene.
-Transport-aware cameras use a programmable light source for illumination and a programmable sensor mask for imaging, and are a pioneering breakthrough in the field of computational photography, with diverse novel applications, as unimaginable as seeing around the corner and seeing through skin!
+Transport-aware cameras use a programmable light source for illumination and a programmable sensor mask for imaging, and are a pioneering breakthrough in the fields of computational photography and computer vision, with diverse novel applications, as unimaginable as 3D imaging outdoors, seeing against the sun, around the corner and seeing through skin!

 Live video from a transport-aware camera can offer a very unconventional view of our everyday world in which refraction and scattering can be selectively blocked or enhanced, visual structures too subtle to notice with the naked eye can become apparent, and object surfaces can be reconstructed in 3D under challenging conditions well beyond the state of the art.